All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do I get enough calories if I feel full after a few bites?

-Eat more frequently (every two to three hours), choose calorie-dense foods over high-volume low-calorie options, use protein shakes between meals, and separate fluids from food so that water is not filling your stomach when food should be.
+Eat more frequently (every two to three hours), choose calorie-dense foods over high-volume low-calorie options, use protein shakes between meals, and separate fluids from food so that water isn't filling your stomach when food should be.
 These strategies collectively help you accumulate adequate calories throughout the day without any single sitting feeling overwhelming. macros GLP-1

 Does my calorie target change as I lose weight?